Skip to content

 • Support cascade delete/update behaviors

-Relations are defined in the relations array of a collection:
+Relations can be defined either inline within the property, or explicitly in the relations array of a collection:

 const postsCollection: EntityCollection = {